garosan/solidity_notes/encode_evm_bootcamp/Week01.md

 Types of State Mutability

 - `pure` - these do not read or modify the blockchain state.
-They consume the least amount of gas when called externally, as they don’t interact with the blockchain state.
+They consume the least amount of gas when called externally, as they don't interact with the blockchain state.
 - `view` - can read data but can't modify the blockchain state.
 Calling them directly is gasless.
 - `payable` -
 - `non payable` - default mutability.
 They can read and modify state variables, allowing for full interaction with the contract, and thus pay gas.